kenca23/giphy_project/README.md

 Perform a search against any public photo API and display the results on a page.

-You can use any API that you want, but we’ve created a token for you to search against the [Giphy API](https://developers.giphy.com/docs/)(`LiT4XaeBUDCDtVpLNuTcc8fzKv84AmW6`).
+You can use any API that you want [Giphy API](https://developers.giphy.com/docs/).
 You can lookup their documentation on how to access their search endpoint.

 We expect: